 What do you think?
 Let us know in the comments below…

 Editors Note: This post was originally published 27 June 2017.
-Updated 13 November 2018 to include latest 200 year charts and to include a 20 year Dow Gold chart.
+Updated 13 November 2018 and 13 August 2019 to include latest 200 year charts and to include a 20 year Dow Gold chart.
 Along with latest numbers for Dow Gold Ratio.